Sophora microphylla (South Island Kowhai)

 Synonyms: Edwardsia microphylla, Edwardsia grandiflora var. microphylla, Sophora tetraptera var. microphylla.

-Common name: Kowhai ( kowhai is the Maori word for yellow)
+Common name: Kowhai, South Island Kowhai, Kowhai is the Maori word for yellow.

 Parts of this tree is poisonous, See text below.

 Sophora microphylla is woody legume medium to large tree in the genus Sophora and is native to New Zealand.
 It is the most common of the eight species.
+They can have a mature hight of 8m.
 It is endemic throughout the main islands of New Zealand but scarce in parts of Northland.
 In the wild It is also scarce to absent over large parts of the eastern North Island from about East Cape south to the northern Wairarapa.
 Sophora microphylla trees are now grow throughout the country and are a common feature in New Zealand gardens.
 It is our national flower.

 Sophora microphylla has smaller leaves (5–7 mm long by 3–4 mm wide) and flowers (2.5-3.5 cm long) than S. tetraptera which has leaves of 1–2 cm long and flowers that are 3 cm-5 cm long and appear August -October.